DBremen/PowerShellScripts/docs/Get-FunctionFromScript.md

 # Get-FunctionFromScript

 ## SYNOPSIS
-Gets the functions declared within a script block or a file
+Gets the functions and filters declared within a script block or a file

 ## Script file
 PowerShellScripts\Generate-ScriptMarkdownHelp.ps1